 Grassroots Arts Project Grants are made possible by the North Carolina Arts Council and dispersed to each county by their local arts council.
-Non-profit organizations who implement arts projects in Pitt County may apply for the Grassroots Arts Project Grant.
+Non-profit organizations that implement arts projects in Pitt County may apply for the Grassroots Arts Project Grant.

 Since 1977, the NC Arts Council’s Grassroots Arts Program has provided North Carolina citizens access to quality arts experiences.
 The program distributes funds for the arts in all 100 counties of the state primarily through partnerships with local arts councils.
 The Pitt County Arts Council at Emerge serves as the NC Arts Council’s partner in awarding subgrants to local organizations for arts programs in Pitt County.

 Eligibility for Application

-- All organizations must have been in operation for at least one year, and must be a 501(c)3 non profit organization.
+- All organizations must have been in operation for at least one year, 501(c)3 non profit organization are preferred applicants.

 - All organizations must reside and carry out projects within Pitt County.

 - Individuals are not eligible to apply for Grassroots Arts funds.

 - Applications and support materials must be complete online and received by the due date.

 Application Submission & Deadline